nuke-build/nuke/CONTRIBUTING.md

 ## Baseline Contributions

-There are a number of minimal to zero efforts you can make to show your support for the project:
+There are several minimal to zero efforts you can make to show your support for the project:

 - Give the [GitHub project](https://github.com/nuke-build/nuke/stargazers) a star (and tell your team)
 - Follow [@nukebuildnet](https://twitter.com/nukebuildnet) and [@nuke@dotnet.social](https://dotnet.social/@nuke)
-- Upvote, share, and comment our content (see [#mentions](https://app.slack.com/client/T9QUKHC4A/CDJD8CGQ5) on Slack)
+- Upvote, share, and comment on our content (see [#mentions](https://app.slack.com/client/T9QUKHC4A/CDJD8CGQ5) on Slack)
 - Talk about NUKE on social media and let others know where it can help (tag us!)

 The above points are considered somewhat of the norm in exchange for using the project free of charge.

 ## Sustainability Contributions

 There are plenty of ways to show your commitment to the project and strengthen its longevity.
-These are typically tied to contributing time or money, but also allow for prioritizing your individual issues in return:
+These are typically tied to contributing time or money, but also allow for prioritizing your own issues in return:

 - [Convince your company to sponsor](https://humanwhocodes.com/blog/2021/05/talk-to-your-company-sponsoring-open-source/)
 - Sponsor personally (e.g., when the project improves your work performance reviews)
-- Fix or investigate issues that are marked as [`good first issue`](https://github.com/nuke-build/nuke/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
-- Take ownership for a tool wrapper or CI/CD service (.NET CLI, GitHub Actions, ...)
+- Take ownership of a tool wrapper or CI/CD service (.NET CLI, GitHub Actions, ...)
 - Write a blog post or give a meetup talk (let us know!)
 - Help others in GitHub issues/discussions or on Slack and Discord